abbreviatedman/diner/README.md

 1. Sanity checks.
 We have literally none!
 Are you passing the right things in the right places?
 WHO KNOWS.
 2. Clearer docs for those who've never used Redux before.
 3. The ability to incorporate middleware. ("Specials"?)
-4. The ability to combine reducers. ("Hire a head chef"?)

 Want to help?
 Do one of those things!